Samuel Duncon: Works

 The chief end of these tracts is (besides the recital of the author's sacrifices for the Commonwealth) towards the "settling of peacemakers in every city and county of this nation".
 These peacemakers were to be the "most understanding plain honest-harted men" that the people of the district could find.
 Their function was to be to settle all sorts of disputes, and thus avoid as far as possible the necessity for law courts.

+Death

+Duncon died in 1680 at Ardleigh.